uppercuut/MadfooatcomAssignment/README.md

 <h1>Please consider the follwoing notes:</h1>

 1-the connectionString's Name should be always "DefaultConnection".
-Unless its changed from the UserMSDBContext.cs Class and rebuilt the Project.
+Unless its changed from the UserMSDBContext.cs Class and rebuild the Project.

 2-the (base Back-end Url) is in the Web.config of the Fron-end project under the name: "BackEndBaseUrl".